cakephp/docs/en/models/data-validation.rst

     $this->validator()->getField('password')
         ->getRule('required')->message = 'This field cannot be left blank';

-Properties in any ``CakeValidationRule`` are named as the valid array keys you can use for defining such rules using the ``$validate`` property in the model.
+Properties in any ``CakeValidationRule`` get their name from the array keys one is allowed to use when defining a validation rules' properties, such as the array keys 'message' and 'allowEmpty' for example.

 As with adding new rule to the set, it is also possible to modify existing rules using the array interface::